javirub/The-New-Era-Codex/CONTRIBUTING.md

 # Contributing to The New Era Codex

 Thank you for your interest in contributing to The New Era Codex!
-This project aims to democratize AI knowledge across all professions—from developers to HR professionals.
+This project aims to democratize AI knowledge across all professions—for everyone, regardless of their role or background.

 ## Quick Start